 |German, French, Italian, Romansch

 |French and other languages

 Reasons for the language diversity are many.
 There are many countries that comprise Europe and each one of them has its own history.
 It could be because of the native speakers, the number of translators in the continent and maybe because some of the languages are globally recognized.
 The latter is one of the reasons why many Europeans learned to speak different languages since they were young.

 Yes, there are a number of languages spoken in Europe.
 However, only a few of them are popular and widely spoken.
 In the list below, the percentages indicate the number of speakers, based on the total population in Europe, which is around 742 million (2017).

 - English.
-About 38% of the population speak English, which is not native to a large part of Europe.
+About 38% of the population speak English, which is not native to a large part of Europe, even after Brexit.
 However, because the language is globally important, it is spoken by a large section of the population.
 The wide use of English is due in part to the number of English-speaking immigrants and people who speak English as a second language.

 - French.
 It is next to English in terms of the number of speakers, which represents 12% of the population.
 While the dominance of French as a global language has diminished through the years, it is still the second most spoken language in Europe mainly because about 80 million native speakers of the French language are still in the continent.

 - German.
 Close at the heels of French at 11% is German.
 This can be attributed to Germany being Europe’s economic powerhouse.
 Many people in and out of the continent go to Europe for work.
 The variety of career opportunities caused native speakers of German to stay in the country.